sofiasanchez985/greenland/README.md

 * [Sofia Sanchez](https://github.com/sofiasanchez985/greenland), Columbia University
 * [Manxueying Li](https://github.com/lmxy0212), Columbia University

---- Unfinished Project Under Construction as of October 2020 ---
+--- This project was discontinued in order to focus on Antarctic ice shelves (https://github.com/sofiasanchez985/antARctica) ---

 An application under development that uses MRTK in Unity in order to see Greenland's topography and ice sheets.